only4sim/Noir-KZG/Readme.md

-# KZG Commitment for Noir
+# Noir-KZG: KZG Commitment for Noir

-This repository contains an implementation of the KZG commitment scheme for polynomials using the Noir language.
-The KZG commitment scheme is described in detail in [this paper](https://eprint.iacr.org/2010/622.pdf).
-The current implementation is simplified and not optimized for performance.
+This repository contains a simple implementation of the KZG commitment scheme for polynomials using the Noir programming language.
+The KZG commitment scheme is described in detail in [this paper](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf).
+The current implementation is not optimized for performance but serves as a straightforward illustration of the scheme.

 ## Getting Started

-These instructions will help you run the implementation on your local machine for development and testing purposes.
+Below are instructions to get this project up and running on your local machine for development and testing purposes.

 ### Prerequisites